1. Purpose of policy

-5.1 The Academic Board, in its roles of overseeing academic quality, approves a suite of policies and procedures which:
+5.1 The Academic Board, in its role of overseeing academic quality:

-(a) set out the principles for the design, documentation, approval, monitoring and review of assessment strategies for courses and coursework programs,
+(a) approves the principles for the design, documentation, approval, monitoring, and review of assessment strategies for courses and coursework programs;

-(b) ensures methods of assessment are consistent with the learning outcomes being assessed, are capable of confirming that all specified learning outcomes are achieved and that grades awarded reflect the level of student attainment.
+(b) ensures methods of assessment are consistent with the learning outcomes being assessed, are capable of confirming that all specified learning outcomes are achieved and that grades awarded reflect the level of attainment;

-(c) ensures on completion of a course of study, students have demonstrated the learning outcomes specified for the course of study, whether assessed at unit level, course level, or in combination.
+(c) ensures that, on completion of a program of study, students have demonstrated the learning outcomes specified for the program of study, whether assessed at course level, program level, or in combination;

-(e) ensures that the University provides mechanisms for student’s assessment to be externally referenced or benchmarked in other ways.
+(e) ensures that the University provides mechanisms for students’ assessment to be externally referenced or benchmarked in other ways; and

 (f) ensures that assessment practices are reviewed as part of the formal program reviews conducted by the University (Program Review – Procedures).

-5.2 Heads of School ensure that everyone involved in assessment of courses or programs within their School are competent, have an appropriate level of knowledge and are aware of all relevant University policies, procedures and guidelines that pertain to assessment.
+5.2 Deans will ensure that staff involved in assessment of courses or programs within their School are competent, have an appropriate level of knowledge and are aware of all relevant policy documents that pertain to assessment.

-5.3 The University implements processes that ensure that assessment decisions are properly moderated, verified and ratified and that students are advised of the outcomes as quickly as possible and within reasonable timeframes.
+5.3 The University has processes which ensure that assessment decisions are properly moderated, verified, and ratified, and that students are advised of the outcomes as quickly as possible within reasonable timeframes.

-5.4 The University’s Learning and Teaching Committee periodically monitor and audit assessment practices to determine consistency and/or compliance with university policy and procedures.
+5.4 The University’s Learning and Teaching Committee will periodically monitor assessment practices to determine consistency and/or compliance with policy documents.